fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 instances using the `rabbitmqctl` and `rabbitmq-server` utilities that are part of the standard RabbitMQ installation.
-Before diving into the nuts and bolts of RabbitMQ administration, let\'s review the standard directory structure of a typical RabbitMQ server installation.
+Before diving into the nuts and bolts of RabbitMQ administration, let's review the standard directory structure of a typical RabbitMQ server installation.
 In Windows, run the following command from the installation folder of RabbitMQ: